Computing the flip distance between triangulations: Introduction

-The complexity of the {\sc Flip Distance} problem was resolved very recently (2012) by Lubiw and Pathak~\cite{lubiw,lubiwarxiv} who showed the problem to be $\NP$-complete.
+The complexity of the {\sc Flip Distance} problem was resolved very recently (2012) by Lubiw and Pathak~\cite{lubiw} who showed the problem to be $\NP$-complete.
 Simultaneously, and independently, the problem was shown to be $\APX$-hard by Pilz~\cite{pilz}.
 Very recently, Aichholzer et al.~\cite{mulzer} showed the problem to be $\NP$-complete for triangulations of a simple polygon.
-Resolving the complexity of the problem for the special case when ${\cal P}$ is in a convex position (\ie, triangulations of a convex polygon) remains a longstanding open problem for at least 25 years (see~\cite{sleator}); this problem is equivalent to the problem of computing the rotation distance between two rooted binary trees~\cite{cleary,sleator}.
-Cleary and St.~John~\cite{cleary} showed that this special case (convex polygon) is fixed-parameter tractable ($\FPT$): They gave a kernel of size $5k$ for the problem and presented an $\Oh^*((5k)^{k})$-time\footnote{The $O^*()$ notation suppresses polynomial factors in the input size.} $\FPT$ algorithm based on this kernel.
+Resolving the complexity of the problem for the special case when ${\cal P}$ is in a convex position (\ie, triangulations of a convex polygon) is a long-standing open problem (see~\cite{sleator}); this problem is equivalent to the problem of computing the rotation distance between two rooted binary trees~\cite{cleary,sleator}.
+Cleary and St.~John~\cite{cleary} showed that this special case (convex polygon) is fixed-parameter tractable ($\FPT$): They gave a kernel of size $5k$ for the problem and presented an $\Oh^*((5k)^{k})$-time $\FPT$ algorithm based on this kernel (the $\Ostar()$ notation suppresses polynomial factors in the input size).
 The upper bound on the kernel size for the convex case was subsequently improved to $2k$ by Lucas~\cite{lucas}, who also gave an $\Oh^*(k^{k})$-time $\FPT$ algorithm for this case.
-We note that the kernelization approaches used in~\cite{cleary,lucas} for the convex case are not applicable to the general case.
-In particular, the reduction rules used in~\cite{cleary,lucas} to obtain a kernel for the convex case, and hence the $\FPT$ algorithms based on these kernels, do not generalize to the problem under consideration in this paper.
+The kernelization approaches used in~\cite{cleary,lucas} for the convex case are not applicable to the general case.
+In particular, the reduction rules used in~\cite{cleary,lucas} to obtain a kernel for the convex case, and hence the $\FPT$ algorithms based on these kernels, do not generalize to the problems under consideration in this paper.